Olivia Palermo: Co-branded partnerships

 In 2010, Palermo launched a co-branded, limited jewelry collection with Roberta Freymann and became the face of the Mediterraneo collection by Spanish jewelry brand Carrera y Carrera.
 In August 2011, Palermo was invited by Stuart Weitzman to design a shoe for charity.
 Later in 2014, she designed a line of sunglasses for American brand Westward Leaning, and a percentage of each sale went to support the Association for Development, Alternative Commerce, and Micro Credits's Masaai Project.
 Also in 2014, Palermo collaborated with Italian shoe label Aquazzura on a line of footwear.

 In 2015, Palermo collaborated on collections with luxury leather and accessories brand Aspinal of London, the American jewelry and accessories brand Baublebar, and makeup company Ciaté London.
 Palermo's collaboration with Ciaté featured a line of makeup and nail polish, including a shade of red inspired by her mother.
 She went on to partner with Nordstrom on a fashion line in 2016 and with Banana Republic in 2017.

 In 2017, Palermo worked with accessory brand Meli Melo on a collection title, Severine.
 The London brand, known for their high-quality materials and craftsmanship, collaborated with Palermo to create a modern spin on a bucket bag.
 The bag, which came in five different shades, was modeled after the sculptural works of late architect and artist, Max Bill.

+Olivia Palermo Beauty

+In 2021, Palermo launched Olivia Palermo Beauty, a cosmetics and skincare brand.
+The line is vegan and cruelty-free, and its products are formulated without parabens, sulfates, phthalates, talc, mineral oil, or BHT.
+As of 2024, the brand continues to expand internationally through retail and online platforms.